- 1. Definitions

 - 4.3 You may open an additional Account for the same Non-Limited Business or Limited Organisation or a different Non-Limited Business or Limited Organisation for which they are a director subject to completing the application and providing the required Information.

 - 4.4 We will issue your Account to you on the basis of the Information that has been provided by the Applicant.
+We will accept or reject your application at our sole discretion.
 You must ensure the Applicant provides accurate Information.
 In addition, you agree to notify us in the manner set out at paragraph 17.1 of any changes to the Information before the changes take place or as soon as possible afterwards to ensure that our records remain correct.
 Such changes to the Information should include personal details, source of funds, line of business, directors’ capacity, trading and registered address, director’s home address, and any other material information about your Institution’s activities.

 - 4.5 The Account Owner is responsible for any act or omission of each partner, director, authorised manager or employee or other representative and shall ensure their compliance with this Agreement.